Review of the Capital One Spark Cash Back Business Credit Cards

 Would you rather earn 2% back and pay an annual fee?
 Or get 1.5% back and pay no fee?
 You can offset the annual fee on the Spark Cash by spending $4,750 per year.
 But remember that you’ll need to spend more than $19,000 per year before the Spark Cash becomes more profitable than the Spark Cash Select.
 If you won’t spend that much annually, the Spark Cash Select will be the better choice because you’ll end up with more cash back.

-Do you want a card with an intro APR for purchases?
 The additional benefits are the same, so you don’t need to compare them in that category.
 Take a look at your finances and your spending habits, and think about which one of these cards would bring you the most value.

 If you’re looking for an inexpensive business rewards card, there are several others you might be interested in.
 See some alternatives to the Spark Cash cards below.